CMU-Graphics/Scotty3D/assignments/A3/T2-intersecting-objects.md

 * `distance`: the distance from the origin of the ray to the hit point.
 * `position`: the position of the hit point.
 This can be computed from `ray.at(distance)` since the ray's direction is normalized.
 * `normal`: the shading normal of the surface at the hit point.
 The shading normal for a triangle is computed by linear interpolation from per-vertex normals using the barycentric coordinates of the hit point as their weights.
 The shading normal for a sphere is the same as its geometric normal.
+* `uv`: The uv coordinates of the hit point on the surface.
+The uv coordinates for a triangle is computed by the linear interpolation from per-vertex uvs using the barycentric coordinates of the hit point as their weights.
+The uv coordinates for a sphere can be computed with spherical coordinates.
 * `origin`: the origin of the query ray (ignore).
 * `material`: the material ID of the hit object (ignore).